chapel-lang/chapel/doc/chplvis/chplvis.rst

   If communication is only one way, the communication color for *no communication* is gray.

-- The *Data menu* controls what data is used for display colors.
+- The *Data menu* controls what data is used for the display colors and available tooltip values.
 This initial data is number of tasks for locales and number of communications calls for the communication links.
 For locales, one can select number of tasks, CPU time at the locale, clock time or concurrency at the locale.
 Clock time is normally very close to equal across all locales.
-For the communication links, one can select number of communications or size of data sent.</li>
+For the communication links, one can select number of communications or size of data sent.

 Display Interaction
 -------------------